-MMC recommends that Bellhaven implement the following resource development plans at La Mina:
+It is recommended that GoldMining implement the following at La Mina:

-- Update an Economic Analysis - Evaluate the exploration opportunity to further expand the La Cantera resource, and evaluate possible connections to Middle Zone at depth.
+- Prepare a Preliminary Economic Analysis (PEA) - Evaluate the exploration opportunity to further expand the La Cantera resource and evaluate possible connections to Middle Zone at depth.
 Drill test resulting targets. - Evaluate the exploration opportunity for expansion of the Middle Zone deposit, particularly at depth.
 Drill test resulting targets. - Drill test the exploration opportunity at the La Garrucha target. - Evaluate the requirements for infill drilling to upgrade the La Cantera resource to M&I - Evaluate the requirements for infill drilling to upgrade the Middle Zone resource to M&I advance the metallurgical evaluation of the La Cantera mineralization for input to future engineering studies.